Lure fishing for bass in the UK | 30 tips

 Deep diving plugs hold their depth easily and can be fished much more slowly.
 You can leave them static or retrieve very, very slowly and they will still be low in the water column.
 This is useful for imitating demersal species.
-Fishing plugs almost static is counterintuitive to many, but remember, many fish in the sea spend a lot of their lives lingering and mooching around rather than swimming actively!
+Fishing plugs almost static is counterintuitive to many.
+But many fish in the sea spend a lot of their lives lingering and mooching around!

 3) Practice casting accuracy when shore fishing near bass-holding features

 Casting accuracy is a skill that develops naturally from practice.
-I never tried to learn how to cast accurately, but one day you go fishing at a freshwater lake, where you need to cast within an inch or two of bushes that border the water, and you find you can do it pretty much every time.
+I never tried to learn how to cast accurately.
+One day, you go fishing at a freshwater lake, where you need to cast within an inch or two of bushes that border the water and you find you can do it almost every time.
 It’s a nice feeling when you get to this point.
-Casting accuracy is definitely important because you will be wanting to be able to cast into a particular area of a gulley, for instance, or onto a section where you know, a sand bank gives way into a pit.
+Casting accuracy is important because you will want to be able to cast into a particular area of a gulley, for instance, or onto a section where, you know, a sand bank gives way into a pit.
 Higher quality kit – especially better lines – makes this way easier.
-Admittedly, a lot of success lure fishing for bass is related to using the proper kit, as no amount of skill will help you cast accurately if your line is shoddy etc.
+Admittedly, a lot of successful lure fishing for bass is related to using the proper kit.
+No amount of skill will help you cast accurately if your line is shoddy, etc.